Build your first embedded data product now. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Web components are essential building blocks in a composable architecture.
 They help you break up a complex SaaS product or web app into smaller, manageable pieces of code that you can develop and maintain independently.

 Although these components can exist independently, they can still interact with each other.
 Embedding dashboards or charts as web components makes them truly feel part of your app.
-Unlike iframes, web components can easily communicate with other parts of your application, like filter elements, dropdowns and other components.
+Unlike iframes, web components can easily communicate with other parts of your application — filter elements, dropdowns, and other components — and they inherit your design system rather than fighting it.

 Is the iframe dead?
 Or are they still worth using in some use cases?
-Let’s look at a quick comparison of using a web component vs an iframe, uncovering the benefits and disadvantages.
+Let's look at a quick comparison, including what's changed in 2026.

-Although iframes are considered outdated, they are still a good solution if you want:
+Although iframes are considered outdated for analytics, they're still a reasonable choice when you want:

-On the flip side, forget about iframes if you want to avoid the following limitations:
+On the flip side, forget about iframes if you want to avoid:

-While iframes are rigid, web components are designed for flexibility:
+While iframes are rigid, web components are designed for integration:

-Web components offer a faster, smarter, and more interactive way to embed analytics into any software product.
-They’re built for flexibility, making charts, dashboards, and other data experiences feel like a native part of your app, instead of being bolted on.
+Web components offer a faster, smarter, and more integrated way to embed analytics into any software product.
+They're built for flexibility, making charts, dashboards, and other data experiences feel like a native part of your app — instead of being bolted on.

 Platforms like Luzmo build on this approach with tools designed specifically for modern embedded analytics.
-With Luzmo Studio, teams can design and customize embedded dashboards and charts that integrate seamlessly with their product UI.
-Luzmo IQ allows users to explore data through AI-powered insights and natural language queries, while Luzmo AI enables intelligent data exploration directly inside applications.
-Together, these capabilities make it easier to move beyond static embeds and build truly interactive, composable analytics experiences.
+With Luzmo Studio, teams can design and embed dashboards that integrate seamlessly with their product UI.
+Luzmo IQ lets users explore data through AI-powered conversational queries embedded inside the product.
+Together, these capabilities make it easier to move beyond static iframe embeds and build truly interactive analytics experiences.

-Here are three powerful ways to start using web components right now to level up your embedded analytics.
+Here are three powerful ways to use web components right now to level up your embedded analytics.

-With iframes, adding multiple charts will drag down load times and limit your display options.
+With iframes, adding multiple charts drags down load times and limits your display options.

 Web components keep things fast and flexible, letting you place each chart exactly where and how you want it.

 The biggest advantage of web components is their interactivity.
-Take the annual report example: two charts embedded as separate web components can easily interact.
+Two charts embedded as separate web components can easily interact with each other — and with the rest of your app.

-Embedding with web components is the first step towards a truly composable analytics experience.
-You can drop individual charts, tables, or filters straight into your app — mixing and matching different chart components in your own app.
+Web components are the first step toward composable analytics.
+You can drop individual charts, tables, or filters straight into your app — mixing and matching components exactly where they create value.

-With Luzmo’s embedded analytics platform, product managers go from idea to fully integrated analytics in days, not months.
+With Luzmo's embedded analytics platform, product teams go from idea to integrated analytics in days, not months.
 See it in action with a free 10-day trial or book a demo with our experts.

 All your questions answered.